filips123/PWAsForFirefox/docs/docs/help/faq.md

 * **More customization options:** This project supports additional configuration abilities that Chromium-based browsers do not.
-Customization options that the project supports include allowing the customization of the browser toolbar with widgets, different browser settings for different web apps, installing additional addons, etc. In addition, the behaviour can also be highly customized with the available settings.
+Customization options that the project supports include allowing the customization of the browser toolbar with widgets, different browser settings for different web apps, installing additional addons, etc. In addition, the behavior can also be highly customized with the available settings.

 * **Better integration with the desktop:** Web apps installed with this project can provide